Mallard Pass Solar Farm

 Mallard Pass will support the urgent need to decarbonise our electricity system, deliver reliable and sustainable low-cost energy, enhance the local environment and be a responsible neighbour.

 Due to the capacity of the solar farm exceeding 50 megawatts (MW), Mallard Pass Solar Farm is classified as a Nationally Significant Infrastructure Project (NSIP) and requires a Development Consent Order (DCO) under the Planning Act 2008.
-The Mallard Pass Solar Farm DCO application was submitted to the Planning Inspectorate (PINS) on 24 November 2022, and accepted for Examination by PINS, acting on behalf of the Secretary of State for Energy Security and Net Zero (DESNZ), on 21 December 2022.
 Our DCO application documents are available to view on our Documents webpage linked here.

 Although the exact technology and type of solar arrays to be used have yet to be decided, an indicative diagram of the typical components is shown below.